buhrmi/livestores/README.md

 {/each}
 ```

-Now you can server-side push directly into `state.messages` through the UserChannel:
+Now you can server-side push directly into `State.messages` through the UserChannel:

 ```rb
 # Somewhere in your Ruby code: